Jay-study-nildana/P5JSWorkshop/README.md

 I have always wanted to conduct some P5 JS workshops.
 This repo is code related to that.

 Find more details on our [Workshop Website](https://sandkdesignstudio.in/p5-js-workshop/).
-Than you.
+Thank you.

 ![image info](RandomWalk_October4th2021_800px.png)